Syllabus for LIB-495

 Your applied project will conclude with a 25-page (minimum) scholarly report, appropriately documented in APA format and written in Standard Academic English, that provides answers to the project question.

-If you choose to produce a Creative Project, you must showcase your work in either a PowerPoint presentation or a video (CD or DVD) presentation.
+If you choose to produce a Creative Project, you must showcase your work in either a PowerPoint presentation or a video presentation.

-Although it is NOT a requirement for the Research and Applied Projects, you may wish to prepare either a PowerPoint presentation or a video (CD or DVD) presentation about your work to share with your mentor and classmates.
+Although it is NOT a requirement for the Research and Applied Projects, you may wish to prepare either a PowerPoint presentation or a video presentation about your work to share with your mentor and classmates.

 As noted above, each type of project requires that you write a paper with a certain minimum number of pages in length which you must submit to your mentor.